LocalCoinIS/how.bitshares.works/docs/user_guide/create_account.rst

 Cloud Wallet Login form
 ---------------------------

-If you followed the above steps to create a BitShares account, you have a Cloud Wallet as a default wallet.
+If you followed the above steps to create a LocalCoin account, you have a Cloud Wallet as a default wallet.

 On the Login form, you can see which wallet Login form for. (i.e., Login with: Account name (cloud wallet))

 .. image:: ../images/login-cloud-wallet.png
-        :alt: bitshares
+        :alt: localcoin
         :width: 400px
         :align: center

 If you logged in successfully, you would find a **Unlocked Key**.

 .. image:: ../images/topmenu-unlock2.png
-        :alt: bitshares
+        :alt: localcoin
         :width: 600px
         :align: center